 After completing the preceding steps, you have created an instance and image repository.
 Next, you can perform the following operations to push an image to or pull an image from the image repository.

 This document uses the official and latest Nginx image on Docker Hub as an example.
 In the command line tool, run the following commands sequentially to push this image.
-Note that you need to replace
+Replace

 nginx with the actual instance, namespace, and image repository names you have created.

-If you encounter a problem while using TCR, locate and solve the problem by referring to FAQ.
+If you encounter a problem while using TCR, locate and solve the problem by referring to the FAQs.
 Alternatively, you can submit a ticket, and we will solve the problem for you as soon as possible.